 What are Thinning Cuts?

 This is the selective removal of certain branches back to the branch collar to open the canopy but preserve the appearance of the tree.
 It doesn’t change the overall shape of the tree, but thinning tree branches does increase air circulation and light.
-This helps prevent certain diseases and infestations and boost bud and fruit production.
+This helps prevent certain diseases and infestations and boosts bud and fruit production.

 Pruning Equipment for Thinning of Trees/Shrubs